fgregor88/OOP-In-Python/notes.md

 They are denoted with "__" at the beginning of the property name.

+Python doesn't enforce the "__" rule, it's just a naming convention.
+You can still get around this.
+Getter method.

 ```python
 class Wizard:
     def __init__(self, name, stamina, intelligence):